 - Your customers need to be motivated to participate in your loyalty program, so pick rewards that they will want to earn.

-- Choosing rewards that align with customers’ regular purchasing habits, or rewarding them with your signature items, is a smart choice.
-For example, if you are a coffee shop, free coffees or other signature drinks are better rewards than hats.
+- Choosing rewards that align with a customer’s regular purchasing habits, or rewarding them with your signature items, is a smart choice.
+For example, if you are a coffee shop, free coffees, or other signature drinks might serve as better rewards than hats.

-- Also, consider personalizing the rewards you offer to each customer based on their needs and purchasing preferences.
+- Consider personalizing the rewards you offer to each customer based on their needs and purchasing preferences.

 - For example, you could offer discounts on your products, credits towards their next purchase with you, free products, free shipping, or exclusive sale access as rewards.

-Balance quick and instant rewards with exclusive and highly coveted ones.
+Balance quick and instant rewards with exclusive, highly coveted ones

 - Not every reward should be hard to earn.
 Consider having some elements activate instantly upon joining, to kick-start customers’ motivation.

 - But pull out all the stops for the VIPs who make a large amount of purchases from you, with high-value incentives (think exclusive products or access to special events and experiences)

 Make sure your rewards are enticing for your customers and cost-effective for your business.